letsencrypt/acme-spec/draft-barnes-acme.md

 If the client wishes to update this information in the future, it sends a POST request with updated information to the registration URI.
 The server MUST ignore any updates to the "key" or "recoveryToken" fields, and MUST verify that the request is signed with the private key corresponding to the "key" field of the request before updating the registration.

 Servers SHOULD NOT respond to GET requests for registration resources as these requests are not authenticated.
+If a client wishes to query the server for information about its account (e.g., to examine the "contact" or "certificates" fields), then it SHOULD do so by sending a POST request with an empty update.
+That is, it should send a JWS whose payload is the empty JSON dictionary ("{}").

 ## Authorization Resources